-HAMSR, like other microwave radiometers, passively detects upwelling radiation emitted from the Earth surface and hydrometeors, especially rain.
-This radiation may be affected by attenuation – either scattering or extinction due to absorption – and represents an integrated quantity over the antenna’s line of sight.
+HAMSR, like other microwave radiometers, passively detects upwelling radiation emitted from the Earth’s surface, as well as hydrometeors, especially rain.
+This radiation may be affected by attenuation – either scattering or extinction due to absorption – and represents an integrated quantity over the instrument’s field of view.
 In the presence of hydrometeors, electromagnetic scattering of the signal becomes complex, uncertain, and wavelength dependent.
-The size, shape, and amount of all hydrometeors (liquid, solid, and melting) in the line of sight contribute to the scattering properties.
+The size, shape, and amount of all hydrometeors (liquid, solid, and melting) in the field of view contribute to the scattering properties.
 As the features necessary for scattering calculations are often unmodeled or under-modeled by the NWP model, additional assumptions not constrained by the model are often required.
-Unfortunately, these assumptions can have a very large impact on the computed brightness temperatures.
+Unfortunately, these assumptions can have a very large impact on the computed HAMSR brightness temperatures.
 Using different, reasonable, published assumptions and/or radiative transfer models with the exact same atmospheric state can lead to differences of magnitudes which can drown out the desired signal.
 A single-shot forward radiative transfer calculation, therefore, is unlikely to accurately represent the observations to the accuracy required for data assimilation.

 In order to effectively assimilate HAMSR radiances in the presence of scattering hydrometeors, a statistical approach is necessary to constrain the uncertainty.
 We propose to use a previously successful approach based on canonical correlation analysis (CCA).
-This involves creating a database of atmospheric profiles along forward radiative transfer calculations with multiple DSD parameters and scattering models.
+This method involves creating a database of atmospheric profiles along forward radiative transfer calculations with multiple drop size distribution (DSD) parameters and scattering models.
 These parameters are chosen based on actual DSD and shape observations that give a representative, realistic spread in the forward calculations.
-This database leads to two corresponding sets of data: the model columns, and all channels of the brightness temperatures.
-The CCA technique seeks relationships between the datasets that represent the maximally certain vectors, in decreasing order of R2, known as Canonical Correlation Vectors (CCVs).
+This database leads to two corresponding sets of data: the model vertical profiles, and all channels of the brightness temperatures.
+The CCA technique seeks to identify relationships between the datasets that represent the maximally certain vectors, in decreasing order of R2, known as Canonical Correlation Vectors (CCVs).
 These CCVs become the basis upon which observations are projected, giving a set of reduced order variables.

 The proposed project will approach the assimilation of HAMSR observations from two perspectives:

 a.
-Level-1 Radiance Data: This dataset comprises the raw microwave measurements by the HAMSR instrument.
-The level-1 data from the SHOUT project are processed and available online.
-This dataset will be used in the CCA technique as described above.
+Level-1 Radiance Data: This dataset comprises the raw microwave measurements from the HAMSR instrument.
+The level-1 data from the SHOUT project are processed and available online and will be used in the CCA technique as described above.
 As described in Haddad et al. (2015), the CCA technique involves an a priori training step to obtain CCV coefficients that are unique for the HAMSR microwave radiance measurements and the numerical model that is involved in DA.
 The raw data also need to be pre-processed to obtain corresponding CCVs that can then be assimilated using the calculated CCV coefficients.

 b.
 Level-2 Retrieval Data: This dataset includes retrieved thermodynamic profiles in cloud-cleared regions.
 Our group has already started work to assimilate HAMSR level-2 retrievals as part of the SHOUT project, which has yielded techniques to quality-control and superob the dataset for vortex-scale assimilation.
-In the current project, we propose to continue our work with this dataset to improve these pre-processing techniques and carry out a detailed investigation of impact from level-2 retrievals.
+In the current project, we propose to continue our work with this dataset to improve these pre-processing techniques and carry out a detailed investigation of impacts from level-2 retrievals.

 2.2.
 Processing of HIWRAP Measurements